Seth Viebrock, CEO

-Drupal sometimes gets knocked for "usability issues", but they are often easily solved by implementing the admin experience in a way that addresses those issues – Drupal is more of a blank slate, a framework, "scaffolding" if you will, but it's easy to paint well on that slate, and build beautiful, usable architecture on that scaffolding if you know what you're doing.
-Additionally, Drupal 8 contains several admin usability improvements out of the box, and major admin UX strides have been made over the years.
+Drupal sometimes gets knocked for its user-friendliness, but they are often easily solved by implementing the admin experience in a way that is more user-friendly.
+Drupal is more of a blank slate, i.e. a framework or "scaffolding" if you will, but it's easy to take that blank slate and build a beautiful, usable architecture on top...if you know what you're doing.
+Additionally, Drupal has been consistently improving its user-friendliness for content editors and admins out of the box, and major admin UX strides have been made over the years.

-Additionally, there is always some level of a complexity-usability trade-off.
-Websites with more complex content structures and business complexity will inevitably have more of a learning curve.
-Expecting a complex site to have the same usability of a simple news site is just not realistic.
+Additionally, there is always a trade-off between complexity and usability.
+Websites with more complex content structures and business logic will inevitably have more of a learning curve.
+Expecting a complex site to have the same usability as a simple news site is just not realistic.